Are you interested in joining NACL's Board of Directors?

 PRESIDENT: Cornelis (Cees - "Case") van Oosten

-In his application to the NACL Board of Directors in September 2014, Cees noted that "NACL was an important part of my late son, Bart van Oosten.
-I want to acknowledge that by making myself available to serve on the Board."
-Cees is also currently on the Board of Directors for the Poplar and Willow Council of Canada.
-His career spanned over 40 years in the forest industry, with the last 18 years as an independent consultant involved in fast-growing hardwood plantations in BC and Washington State.
+In his application to the NACL Board of Directors in September 2014, Cees noted that “NACL was an important part of my late son, Bart van Oosten.
+I want to acknowledge that by making myself available to serve on the Board.”
+His career spanned over 40 years in the forest industry, with the last 18 years as an independent consultant involved in fast-growing hardwood plantations in BC and Washington state.
 As of July 2015, Cees joined the ranks of the retired.
-Cees was elected to serve on our Board at NACL's Annual General Meeting on September 25, 2014.
+Cees was elected to serve on our Board at NACL's Annual General Meeting on September 25, 2014, and assumed the position of President of the Board in 2015 for a 2-year term.
+He was re-elected as President for another two years following our AGM on November 16, 2017.

 SECRETARY: Sandra Hamel